Mountain Biking Skill Guides

 Compilation of mtb skills guides that I’ve found useful over the years.
 These basic and advanced skills will enhance the enjoyment on trails and on downhill routes.

-Mountain (or trail) biking is not easy.
+Mountain biking (or trail riding) isn’t easy.
 Even with a cycling background, it can take a while to get used to the difficult terrain as required skills are quite different than on the road.

 A good example of difficulty is shown in this video, where former professional road cyclists try out mountain biking for the first time is.
 It is not easy for them either.